The language of logic. Natural and artificial languages. For or against artificial languages

 · etymological

-In 1961, "Short etymological dictionary of the Russian language" by N. M. Shansky, V. V. Ivanov and T. V. Shanskaya, edited by S. G. Barkhudarov, containing an etymological interpretation of commonly used words of the modern Russian literary language (3rd edition, supplemented - in 1975 ).
+In 1961, "Brief" was published etymological dictionary Russian language" by N. M. Shansky, V. V. Ivanov and T. V. Shanskaya, edited by S. G. Barkhudarov, containing an etymological interpretation of common words of the modern Russian literary language (3rd edition, supplemented - in 1975 ).

-THE ROLE OF THE DICTIONARY IN THE WORK OF THE TRANSLATOR.
+THE ROLE OF THE DICTIONARY IN THE WORK OF A TRANSLATOR.

 No matter how qualified a translator is, he cannot do without dictionaries.
-A dictionary is necessary for both a student taking the first steps in the field of translation and a professional translator.
+A dictionary is necessary for both a student taking his first steps in the field of translation and a professional translator.

-Translation requires the most different words ares and reference books.
+Carrying out translation requires the availability of the most different words areas and reference books.
 Without this, it is difficult to achieve high-quality translations quickly.

-Dictionaries are used not only when they do not know the meaning or translation of a unit of foreign language, but also for selection the best option from a number already known to the translator.
+Dictionaries are used not only when they do not know the meaning or translation of a foreign language unit, but also for selection best option from a number already known to the translator.

 But dictionaries also have disadvantages:

-1) Another disadvantage of bilingual dictionaries is that, as a rule, they do not include words that have entered the language relatively recently, as well as units widely used in the media, journalism and fiction of our days.
+1) Another disadvantage of bilingual dictionaries is that they, as a rule, do not include words that entered the language relatively recently, as well as units widely used in the media, journalism and fiction of our day.

-Often a translator needs to reveal certain shades of the meaning of a word, and in this case it is important that these shades are presented in the dictionary.
-That is why different dictionaries have different value for the translator.
+Often the translator needs to reveal certain shades of the meaning of a word, and in this case it is important that these shades are presented in the dictionary.
+This is why different dictionaries have different value for a translator.

-2) It is even more difficult for a translator when translating the contextual meanings of words, which, as a rule, do not correspond to in a bilingual dictionary at all due to their low frequency.
+2) It is even more difficult for a translator when translating the contextual meanings of words, the correspondence of which a bilingual dictionary, as a rule, does not provide at all due to their low frequency.

-An experienced translator in such cases can choose a contextual correspondence to a unit of a foreign language, starting from normative values words given in the dictionary, but this is usually extremely difficult.
+In such cases, an experienced translator can select a contextual correspondence to a foreign language unit, starting from standard values words given in the dictionary, but this is usually extremely difficult.

-3) On the other hand, the words of the TL, more or less successfully translating individual meanings foreign words, may have their own additional values and shades that the corresponding foreign words do not have.
+3) On the other hand, TL words that more or less successfully translate individual meanings foreign words, may have their own additional meanings and shades that the corresponding foreign words do not have.
 And here there is a risk of transferring these meanings and shades to a foreign word.

 Of particular note is the danger of using outdated bilingual dictionaries.